General Information and Timeline

 Students must be three years old by September 1 of the year that they start Nursery, four years for the start of Pre-K by September 1, five years for the start of Kindergarten by September 1.
 This cut off date policy stands until First Grade, when we will consider applicants who miss the cut off.

-Is your Nursery and Pre-Kindergarten a full-day or half-day program?
+Are your Pre-K3 and Pre-K4 full-day or half-day programs?

-We offer two options for Nursery and Pre-Kindergarten:
+We offer two options for Pre-K3 and Pre-K4:

 – Full-day – 8:30-3:00